The Kansas Association of Teachers of English

 Nathan Whitman is an English teacher at Derby High School who has an MA in English, a BA in Secondary Education with an emphasis in English 6-12, and a BA in Creative Writing, as well as an endorsement in English to Speakers of Other Languages from Wichita State University.
 In addition to heading the school's GSA sponsor, he is also

 a founder of the Voices of Kansas journal published by the Kansas Association of Teachers of English, a 2014 Horizon Award Winner, and a Kansas Exemplary Educators Network Member.
-He can be reached at nwhitman@usd260.com.
+He can be reached at [email protected].

 0 Comments